Connect

 Alright, so let’s dig a little deeper into the story – has it been an easy path overall and if not, what were the challenges you’ve had to overcome?

-People often want me to choose a lane, but I refuse.
+I see myself as creatively fluid and refuse to choose one lane.
+Many people have a hard time wrapping their head around that.
 I own the fact that I am multi talented and recognize that different stories require different forms.
 Some things are better expressed as a poem or song.
 Other things need a film or TV show.
 A lot of things just need a good joke!
-After covid, a lot of performance spaces in the neighborhood closed so getting stage time is tough now.
-I would love for there to be more comedy clubs south of the 10 freeway.

 Thanks for sharing that.
 So, maybe next you can tell us a bit more about your work?